 Lessons Learned

-Positive/worked well: The project was timely - the deliverables complemented the existing V5 developments to replace the PROM DB with Doctrine.
+Positive/worked well: the project was timely - the deliverables complemented the existing V5 developments to replace the PROM DB with Doctrine.
 This worked well in practice because the project’s deliverables were not regarded separately as ‘add-ons’, but rather as core components of the V5 release.
-In doing this, GR was also able to contribute to the wider code-base in general.
+In doing this, the new developer was also able to contribute to the wider code-base in general.

 Negative/didn’t work well: Not much.